 His institute prepares conservatives for success in politics, government and the news media.
 Over the years the Leadership Institute has trained more than 197,345 students.
 It currently has revenue of almost $15 million per year and a full-time staff of 70.

 In youth politics, Mr. Blackwell was a College Republican state chairman and a Young Republican state chairman in Louisiana.

 He served on the Young Republican National Committee for more than a dozen years, rising to the position of Young Republican National Federation national vice chairman at large.

-Off and on for five years, 1965-1970, he worked as executive director of the College Republican National Committee under four consecutive College Republican national chairmen.
+Off and on for five and a half years, 1965-1970, he worked as executive director of the College Republican National Committee under four consecutive College Republican national chairmen.

 He served on the Louisiana Republican state central committee for eight years.

 First elected to the Arlington County (Virginia) Republican Committee in 1972, he is a member of the Virginia Republican state central committee and was first elected in 1988 as Virginia’s Republican National Committeeman (RNC), a post he still holds.
-In 2004 he was elected to the Executive Committee of the RNC and served for four years.
+In 2004 he was elected to a term on the Executive Committee of the RNC.

 Mr. Blackwell was Barry Goldwater’s youngest elected delegate to the 1964 Republican National Convention in San Francisco.

 He was a national convention Alternate Delegate for Ronald Reagan in 1968 and 1976, and a Ronald Reagan Delegate at the 1980 national convention.

 In 1980, he organized and oversaw the national youth effort for Ronald Reagan.